-The most important thing you can do is to verify your setup well before tip-off.
-Here are somethings to check when you first get on location (or in advance of the day if possible).
+The most important thing you can do is to verify your setup well before the beginning of the event itself.
+Here are somethings to check when you first get on location (or in advance if possible).

 Common Failure Points:

-1. If you’re broadcast fails to start you may be blocked by the network.
+- If your broadcast fails to start you may be blocked by the network.
 You’ll need to get with the I.T.
 Department at the location.
 If you’re streaming through the BlueFrame streaming service try enabling RTMP Tunneling under the Network section in the A/V Settings.

 Production Truck Messaging